gaurav945/create_db/gcp/README.md

 ## Adding more configurations

-More configurations can be added to this file, which will create a DB accordingly.
+This file can be updated according to our needed requirements & more configurations can be added, which will create a DB accordingly.
 Here is a complete [list](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_database_instance) of available settings.